Best Shower Filter Australia: What to Look For in Hard Water

 • Mineral and ceramic balls (stages 16-25): adjust pH, add trace minerals, reduce bacteria

 Earlier layers protect the layers behind them.
 The PP cotton protects the KDF.
 The KDF protects the carbon.
-A well-designed 25-stage filter lasts longer than a simple carbon filter.
-Even at the same hardness level.
+A well-designed multi-stage filter lasts longer than a simple carbon filter, even at the same hardness level.

 Key Considerations Before You Buy

-Your water hardness level.
+Your water hardness level matters.
 Perth and Adelaide buyers need a filter with strong calcium handling.
 Melbourne and Sydney buyers might find a simpler filter works fine.
 If you’re unsure of your hardness level, check our guide on how to test for hard water.

-Annual cartridge cost.
-Budget for cartridge replacements.
+Annual cartridge cost should be part of the buying decision.
 In hard water areas, a new cartridge every 2-4 months is realistic.
 At $20-25 per cartridge, that’s $60-150 per year.

-The POWERBOX™ filter uses the 25-stage multi-media design described above.
-It’s rated to 10,000 gallons per cartridge (about 38,000 litres).
-For a household of two in hard water areas, expect 3-4 months per cartridge.
+The POWERBOX™ filter uses a multi-stage design and is rated to 10,000 gallons per cartridge (about 38,000 litres).
+For a household of two in hard water areas, expect around 3-4 months per cartridge.

 Key specs: